Baylor vs. Creighton: Odds, spread, over/under - NCAA Tournament Second Round

 Baylor vs. Creighton: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 6 seed Creighton Bluejays (22-12) are ready for their second-round NCAA Tournament matchup against the No. 3 seed Baylor Bears (23-10) on Sunday at 7:10 PM.
-The winner advances to the Sweet 16 in the South Region bracket.
+The No. 3 seed Baylor Bears (23-10) look to advance to the Sweet 16 of the NCAA Tournament when they meet the No. 6 seed Creighton Bluejays (22-12) on Sunday at 7:10 PM.

-In this article, you can take a look at the spread and odds across multiple sportsbooks for the Baylor vs. Creighton matchup.
+You will see odds, spreads, over/unders and more across multiple sportsbooks for the Baylor vs. Creighton matchup in this article.

 Baylor vs. Creighton Game Info